-- Log out of your Microsoft or Mojang account, closing the game, and then log in again.
+- Log out of your Microsoft or Mojang account, close the game, and then log in again.

-- If you are using a wireless connection, ensure that you have a stable connection to your router.
+- If you use a wireless connection, ensure that you have a stable connection to your router.
 You may need to reset or restart your router.

 - Check your currently running programs for anything that is using your Internet bandwidth and close those programs.

-- If you have a firewall, antivirus software, or are using a VPN, check the settings to be sure that it is not blocking or slowing your connection.
+- If you have a firewall or antivirus software or are using a VPN, check the settings to be sure that it is not blocking or slowing your connection.